Azathothas/Stars/README.md

 - [edoardottt/scilla](https://github.com/edoardottt/scilla) – Information Gathering tool - DNS / Subdomains / Ports / Directories enumeration
 - [ekalinin/awsping](https://github.com/ekalinin/awsping) – Console tool to check the latency to each Amazon EC2 region
 - [ekristen/aws-nuke](https://github.com/ekristen/aws-nuke) – Remove all the resources from an AWS account
+- [ekristen/distillery](https://github.com/ekristen/distillery) – like homebrew but with less fizz. install binaries as fast and as easy as possible. no package manager, no recipes or metadata to update, just install and go
 - [eliukblau/pixterm](https://github.com/eliukblau/pixterm) – Draw images in your ANSI terminal with true color
 - [elliotwutingfeng/go-fasttld](https://github.com/elliotwutingfeng/go-fasttld) – go-fasttld is a high performance effective top level domains (eTLD) extraction module.
 - [elmasy-com/columbus-scanner](https://github.com/elmasy-com/columbus-scanner) – Log scanner CLI to upload to Columbus server.